Counterparts (band): Live in Toronto and Heaven Let Them Die (2024–present)

 On July 30, 2024, Counterparts released their first ever live album, recorded in Toronto at the Danforth Music Hall with mixing and mastering by Kyle Brownlee.
 The recording took place during the "A Eulogy for Those Still Here Tour" on December 18, 2022, with support from SeeYouSpaceCowboy, Dying Wish, and Foreign Hands.
 Pure Noise Records released an accompanying video on YouTube of the band performing "Whispers of Your Death", "Bound to the Burn", and "A Mass Grave of Saints".

-On November 7, 2024, the band surprise released a new EP titled Heaven Let Them Die.
+On November 7, 2024, the band surprise-released a new EP titled Heaven Let Them Die.

 Musical style and influences

-Critics have categorised Counterparts' music as metalcore, melodic hardcore, emotional hardcore, melodic metalcore, and hardcore punk.
-The band's members have cited influences including Misery Signals, Shai Hulud, Poison the Well, Alexisonfire, Converge, Every Time I Die, Purity Ring, Saints Never Surrender, and Taken.
+Critics have categorised Counterparts' music as srscore, metalcore, melodic hardcore, emotional hardcore, melodic metalcore, and hardcore punk.
+The band's members have cited influences including Misery Signals, Shai Hulud, Comeback Kid, Poison the Well, Alexisonfire, Converge, Every Time I Die, Purity Ring, Saints Never Surrender, and Taken.

+The band has been recognized for vocalist Brenden Murphy's intensely personal songwriting.
+Lyrical themes include seclusion, pessimism, grief, death, failed romance/relationships, and depression.